 As a non-profit, WETA relies on members of the community to support the company’s mission of service.
 It is the collective support of members, donors, listeners, viewers, parents, teachers and many others that sustains WETA’s important work.

 Your gift to WETA is a gift to the people of your community.

-Through your support, you are helping others in Greater Washington and beyond, empowering audiences to share the joy of learning, to stay informed as citizens, to benefit from a deeper understanding of the nation’s history, and to experience the nourishment of the arts and sublime music.
+Through your support, you are helping others in the Washington, D.C. area and beyond, empowering audiences to share the joy of learning, to stay informed as citizens, to benefit from a deeper understanding of the nation’s history, and to experience the nourishment of the arts and sublime music.
 Your CFC contributions will help WETA continue to provide a unique service to the national capital region, creating content of true consequence and bring important ideas to life on behalf of the public.

 Support WETA through your employee giving program:

 As a donor, you can support WETA by donating to them through your employer’s workplace giving program (CFC#99581 if you’re a military or federal employee participating in the Combined Federal Campaign).
 Payroll pledges made through employer-sponsored charitable giving programs represent a cost effective and near effortless way to support your favorite charities.